witnet/documentation/smart-contracts/witnet-randomness-oracle/randomness-contract.md

 The [`WitnetRandomness` contract](./api-reference.md#WitnetRandomness), also known as the "**Witnet Randomness Oracle**", is the easiest and most convenient way to generate EVM-agnostic and realiable randomness for your smart contracts.

-The Witnet Foundation sustains a pre-deployed instance of the `WitnetRandomness` contract in practically all the EVM-compatible chains that are already integrated with the Witnet side-chain:
+The Witnet Foundation sponsors a pre-deployed instance of the `WitnetRandomness` contract in practically all the EVM-compatible chains that are already integrated with the Witnet side-chain:

   {% content-ref url="contract-addresses.md" %}
   [contract-addresses.md](contract-addresses.md)